Cranberry Kombucha

 Traditionally, kombucha was made with green or black tea and sugar, but nowadays, there are many different flavors to choose from, and only your imagination can hold you back!

 Cranberry kombucha is made by adding cranberries, sugar, and orange juice to the vessel with some fermented kombucha tea and allowing it to carbonate naturally.
-This process creates a fizzy, tangy beverage that’s packed with probiotics and antioxidants.
+This process creates a fizzy, tangy beverage that’s so good!

 This cranberry kombucha recipe is dedicated to being a little tart.